Gibberlings3/Full_Plate_and_Packing_Steel/fullplate/readme-fullplate.txt

 Design notes

 - if you have a klutz character with 6 or less DEX ... don't let him try to put on heavy armour.
 He'll break his neck dressing for battle.
-- conflicts with "thieving in heavy armour" and "casting in heavy armour" from BG2 Tweaks, don't install.
-- conflicts with "armor refinements" from Refinements, don't install.
 - movement penalty purely based on weight.
 - light armour:
   * leather, studded, hide, elven chain, light dragonscale armours